-PRP was born of Jill’s work is expanding public-interest “affirmative litigation” across the United States, especially at the city level.
-This requires transforming civil rights enforcement into something that happens proactively in every community across the country, powered by governments who understand their power and know how to use it to improve the lives of underserved people and their communities.
-To this end, PRP is building a network of civil servants working out of city and district attorneys’ offices, which have the legal authority to enforce civil rights but have historically lacked the knowledge, capacity, and public pressure to do so.
-PRP works with these offices to create an affirmative litigation “playbook” that equips them to serve their communities in new and more effective ways.
-In order to push government offices to incorporate this more proactive rights-enforcing approach, they work with advocates and activists to create demand for this specific change.
+The central aim of Jill’s work is expanding public-interest “affirmative litigation” across the United States, especially at the city level.
+This requires transforming civil rights enforcement into something that happens proactively in every community across the country, powered by local offices who understand their power and know how to use it to improve the lives of everyday citizens.
+To this end, Jill is building a fellowship network of civil servants working out of district attorneys’ offices who are legally empowered to enforce civil rights but have been historically discouraged from so doing by a lack of knowledge about how to proceed or a lack of impetus to do so.
+She works with them to create an affirmative litigation “playbook” that equips them to serve their communities in new and more effective ways.
+To pressure government offices to incorporate this more proactive rights-enforcing approach, she works with advocates and activists to create demand for this specific change.

-When it comes to economic, gender, racial, and environmental justice, there is a large gap between the promise of our laws and people’s lived experiences.
+When it comes to economic, gender, racial and environmental justice, there is a large gap between the promise of our laws and people’s lived experiences.
 54% of Americans are victims of illegal corporate abuse, including wage theft, predatory lending, unsafe housing, and corporate pollution.
 Extensive research has also documented the prevalence of discrimination in housing, employment, and policing.

-Much of this gap stems from the fact that across the country, laws guaranteeing our rights in the workplace, the marketplace, and the community are largely not enforced and, when they are, are not enforced equitably.
+Much of this gap stems from the fact that across the country, laws guaranteeing our rights in the workplace, the marketplace and the community are largely not enforced and, when they are, are not enforced equitably.
 Harms caused by under-enforcement of legal rights include direct harm to families’ and communities’ wealth, health, and life opportunities, damage to the economy, persistent racial wealth gaps, and erosion of trust in the rule of law.

 Jill’s mother was the first woman elected to the school board in their small Midwestern town, and Jill watched her persistence result in meaningful change for the district.
 In Jill’s first year of law school, she helped found the San Francisco Affirmative Litigation Project, a fellowship that paired Yale law students with city attorneys in San Francisco to help scale up impact litigation.
 The program, founded in 2007, has been able to sustainably grow its impact using an innovative business model that helps state and local governments self-sustain high-quality enforcement teams by using revenue from successful cases to fund permanent staff.
-Through this work, she saw the difficulty other cities had in building similar programs from scratch because there was no plan or playbook.
+Through this work, she saw the difficulty other cities had in building similar programs from scratch, because there was no plan or playbook for doing so.

 In 2015, working as part of the California Department of Justice, Jill led the creation and launch of the Attorney General’s Bureau of Children’s Justice and oversaw its work defending children’s rights in the child welfare, education, and juvenile justice systems.
-Jill and her team built this new unit to bring cases that had not been brought before on issues like racial bias in school policing.
+Jill and her team built this new unit to bring cases that had not been brought before, on issues like racial bias in school policing.
 Each time they wanted to innovate, Jill felt as if they were “reinventing the wheel” as they created partnerships and marshalled resources to make change.
-Her “wish lists” and keen sense of what was needed to enable more cities and states to do this type of work were the seeds of the Public Rights Project.
+Her “wish lists” and keen sense of what was needed to enable more cities to do this type of work were the seeds of Public Rights Project.